Throw your hands in the air for a live entertainment space that also has a really great bar

 Hungry?
 Go for Aus-Asian snacks like boxes of kim chi dumplings if you’re a fan of fermented chilli and cabbage.
 Or how about some juicy kangaroo spring rolls?

-They’re doing a lot of things right at Howler, and should they nail the fun trifecta with the live entertainment, we see a lot of long nights here in our future.
+They’re doing a lot of things right at Howler.
+We see a lot of long nights here in our future.